 Analysts at the clean technology firm CleanTechnica cite several studies that noise pollution is also bad for our health.
 Ever notice how silent EVs are?
 Feel calm and cool when you’re cruising in your EV and not contributing to the problem.

 EVs must undergo the same rigorous safety testing and meet the same safety standards required for conventional vehicles as well as additional EV-specific safety standards.
 And because EVs tend to have a lower center of gravity, they’re less likely to roll over.

 19. Driving an EV is good for the country.

 According to Energy.gov, “our reliance on petroleum makes us vulnerable to price spikes and supply disruptions.
 EVs help reduce this threat because almost all U.S. electricity is produced from domestic sources, including coal, nuclear, natural gas and renewable sources.”

 20. EVs offer instant torque and outstanding performance.

 Only EV drivers know the joy of the rapid, responsive acceleration made possible by an electric motor.
 Try it once, and you’ll be hooked.

-21. Plus, you can join SRP’s electric vehicle community.
+22. Plus, you can join SRP’s EV Community.

-As soon as you drive home in your EV, you’ll be able to join SRP’s EV community.
-As part of the community, you’ll have access to special offers and opportunities and pocket a $50 Amazon gift card just for signing up.
+As soon as you drive home in your EV, you’ll be able to join SRP’s EV Community.
+As part of the community, you’ll have access to special offers and opportunities and pocket a $50 bill credit just for signing up.

 Sold?
-Browse the U.S. Consumer’s Guide to Electric Vehicles to discover the newest models, including the EPA-estimated driving range and charge time.
+Browse the U.S. Consumer’s Guide to Electric Vehicles to discover the newest models, including the EPA-estimated driving ranges and charge times for each.